 - VMware Storage vMotion performance is heavily dependent on the available storage infrastructure bandwidth.
 We therefore recommend you consider the information in "VMware vMotion and Storage vMotion" on page 73 when planning a deployment. - Consider providing flash devices for the vSphere Flash Infrastructure layer.
-This layer can be used to store a host swap file (as described in "Memory Overcommit Techniques" on page 31). - The vSphere Flash Infrastructure layer can be composed of PCIe flash cards or SAS- or SATA-connected SSD drives, with the PCIe flash cards typically performing better than the SSD drives. - Consider choosing PCIe flash cards that use the Non-Volatile Memory Express (NVMe) protocol (see "NVMe Recommendations" on page 41 for details about NVMe support in vSphere 7.0 Update 2 as well as use of the high-performance plug-in). - 4K native (4Kn) and 512B emulation (512e) drives have some advantages and some limitations.
+This layer can be used to store a host swap file (as described in "Memory Overcommit Techniques" on page 31).

+The vSphere Flash Infrastructure layer can be composed of PCIe flash cards or SAS- or SATA-connected SSD drives, with the PCIe flash cards typically performing better than the SSD drives.

+- Consider choosing PCIe flash cards that use the Non-Volatile Memory Express (NVMe) protocol (see "NVMe Recommendations" on page 41 for details about NVMe support in vSphere 7.0 Update 3 as well as use of the high-performance plug-in). - 4K native (4Kn) and 512B emulation (512e) drives have some advantages and some limitations.
 In particular, such drives can perform poorly if your workloads don't issue mostly 4K-aligned I/Os.
-For more information on this subject, see VMware KB article 2091600 or search for "Device Sector Formats" at http://docs.vmware.com. - Consider choosing storage hardware that supports vStorage APIs for Storage Awareness (VASA), thus allowing you to use vVols (as described in "VMware vSphere Virtual Volumes (vVols)" on page 92). - Because vVols performance varies significantly between storage hardware vendors, make sure the storage hardware you choose will provide the vVols performance you expect. - If you plan to use VMware vSAN, consider the advantages of an all-flash vSAN deployment versus a hybrid deployment (see "Hybrid versus All-Flash vSAN" on page 90). - If you plan to use virtual machine encryption (see "vSphere Virtual Machine Encryption Recommendations" on page 42) consider choosing hardware that supports the AES-NI processor instruction set extensions.
+For more information on this subject, see VMware KB article 2091600 or search for "Device Sector Formats" at http://docs.vmware.com. - Consider choosing storage hardware that supports vStorage APIs for Storage Awareness (VASA), thus allowing you to use vVols (as described in "VMware vSphere Virtual Volumes (vVols)" on page 93).

+Because vVols performance varies significantly between storage hardware vendors, make sure the storage hardware you choose will provide the vVols performance you expect.

+- If you plan to use VMware vSAN, consider the advantages of an all-flash vSAN deployment versus a hybrid deployment (see "Hybrid versus All-Flash vSAN" on page 90). - If you plan to use VMware vSAN, consider choosing NICS and network switches that support RDMA over Converged Ethernet version 2 (RoCE v2) (see "vSAN Network Considerations" on page 90). - If you plan to use virtual machine encryption (see "vSphere Virtual Machine Encryption Recommendations" on page 42) consider choosing hardware that supports the AES-NI processor instruction set extensions.
 For more information, see "AES-NI Support" on page 13. - Performance design for a storage network must take into account the physical constraints of the network, not logical allocations.
 Using VLANs or VPNs does not provide a suitable solution to the problem of link oversubscription in shared configurations.
-VLANs and other virtual partitioning of a network provide a way of logically configuring a network, but don't change the physical capabilities of links and trunks between switches. - VLANs and VPNs do, however, allow the use of network Quality of Service (QoS) features that, while not eliminating oversubscription, do provide a way to allocate bandwidth preferentially or proportionally to certain traffic.
-See also "Network I/O Control (NetIOC)" on page 44 for a different approach to this issue. - Applications or systems that write large amounts of data to storage, such as data acquisition or transaction logging systems, should not share Ethernet links to a storage device with other applications or systems.
-These types of applications perform best with dedicated connections to storage devices.
+VLANs and other virtual partitioning of a network provide a way of logically configuring a network, but don't change the physical capabilities of links and trunks between switches.

+VLANs and VPNs do, however, allow the use of network Quality of Service (QoS) features that, while not eliminating oversubscription, do provide a way to allocate bandwidth preferentially or proportionally to certain traffic.
+See also "Network I/O Control (NetIOC)" on page 44 for a different approach to this issue.